 - 38mm F2.8 Color Skopar lens, 4 elements in 3 groups, min. focus 0,9m

 - Electronic shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More, 1s at F2.8 to 1/500 at F16 (mine does longer times than 1s)
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS., 1s at F2.8 to 1/500 at F16 (mine does longer times than 1s)

 - Size 103x62x32, Weight 147 gr.

 - 25-800 ISOInternational Organization for Standardization represents the film’s (or sensors) sensitivity to the light.
 The higher the number, the more information will be captured.
 400 ISO film is more sensitive to light than 200 ISO film by 1 stop., special flash connection, cable release socket, low light warning and distance setting in the finder, indicator whether shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More is cocked
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS. is cocked

 The VoigtländerVoigtländer began in Vienna, Austria in 1756 by Johann Voigtländer as a manufacturer of scientific instruments.
 His son Johann expanded the business to include optics, and his son, Wilhelm Friedrich, helped design the first mathematically computed lens (an f3.7) in 1840, and then designed a camera to use it, an all-metal job with rack & pinion focusing at a time when most cameras were just wooden boxes.
-More Vito C is a very small and lightweight camera with a luminous, superb lens and an automatic shutterEither mechanical and/or electronic shutters are possible.
+Vito C is a very small and lightweight camera with a luminous, superb lens and an automatic shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More/aperture system.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS./aperture system.
 It resembles the Minox ML series but is quite different.
 It's an automatic camera, the apertureThe aperture is basically a hole in the camera’s lens that lets light pass through it to the shutter and ultimately the film or censor.
 The aperture not only influences picture brightness but also regulates depth of focus.
-Most cameras are equipped with an iris aperture that can be freely adjusted or set according to pre-selected values.
-More/exposure time settings are not indicated, there is just an “OK” in the finder or a flash warning.
+Most cameras are equipped with an iris aperture that can be freely adjusted or set according to pre-selected values./exposure time settings are not indicated, there is just an “OK” in the finder or a flash warning.
 The distance indicator in the finder is a great help.
 It uses simple SR44 batteries, easy to find, no battery type issues.
 The shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More is audible, it's said to be more reliable than the Minox ones.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS. is audible, it's said to be more reliable than the Minox ones.
 Same for the lens barrel extension, its stronger than the Minox mechanisms.
 So this is an easy camera, set to hyperfocal distance and is a true point and shoot.
 It feels solid but is very light.

 Where to Find a Voigtlander Vito C